telerik/xaml-docs/controls/radfiledialogs/features/drag-drop/customize-drag-drop-behavior.md

 To customize the behavior, you can create a new class that derives from FileBrowserDragDropBehavior and override its virtual methods.

-The following example will show you how to create a behavior that allows you to drag files only, but no folders.
-To do so you will need to override the CanDragStart method of the behavior and based on the information recieved from the __DragDropState__ class return true or false.
+The following example will show you how to create a behavior that allows you to drag files only, but not folders.
+To do so you will need to override the CanDragStart method of the behavior and based on the information received from the __DragDropState__ class return true or false.

 #### __[C#] Example 1: Custom drag drop behavior__
 {{region radfiledialogs-features-dragdrop-customizing-drag-drop-behavior-0}}